kinoshita-lab/moids2.x.x/README.md

 # About
-These files are schematics, frame designs, and source codes needed for an artwork "moids 2.*.*".
+These files are schematics, frame designs, and source codes for an artwork "moids 2.*.*".
 You need at least arduino(pro, nano, duemilanove, etc.) or some alternatives to run this program.
 We have confirmed this program works on Arduino-1.0 version so far.